-2.2 Transliteration is the process which consists of representing the characters1) of an alphabetical or syllabic writing by the characters of a conversion alphabet.
+2.2 Transliteration is the process of representing the characters1) of an alphabetical or syllabic system of writing by the characters of a conversion alphabet.

-In principle, the conversion should be made character by character: each character of the converted graphical system is rendered by only one character of the conversion alphabet, this being the easiest way to ensure the complete and unambiguous reversibility of the conversion alphabet in the converted system.
+In principle, the conversion shall be made character by character: each character of the converted graphical system is rendered by only one character of the conversion alphabet, this being the easiest way to ensure the complete and unambiguous reversibility of the conversion alphabet in the converted system.

-When the number of characters used in the conversion system is smaller than the number of characters of the converted system, it is necessary to use digraphs or diacritical marks.
+In certain exceptional cases, for example when the number of characters used in the conversion system is smaller than the number of characters of the converted system, it is necessary to use digraphs or diacritical marks.
 In this case, arbitrary choices and the use of purely conventional marks shall be avoided as far as possible, and a certain phonetic logic shall be maintained in order to give the system a wide acceptance.